Sweden. Municipality of Kungälv

 This loan has a positive effect on maritime environments: 34%

-The loan will also fund an expansion of the public water and sewage networks, connecting permanent residences and holiday homes to the public network and enabling transportation of wastewater to a large centralised treatment plant.
+The loan will also fund an expansion of the public water and sewage networks, connecting both permanent residences and holiday homes to the public network and enabling transportation of wastewater to a large centralised treatment plant.